EvangelosPourikas/EvangelosPourikas/README.md

 **The Approach**

 Using Wave 14 (2023/2024) of the Understanding Society dataset (~40,000 UK households), I filtered to couple households with children under 16 and built a binary logistic regression model controlling for gender, general health, job status, household income, and housework hours.
 This was preceded by extensive bivariate analysis including chi-square tests, Cramér's V, correlations, and three-way crosstabulations.
+The analysis was originally conducted in SPSS and has been fully recreated in Python (Jupyter Notebook) for reproducibility.

 **Key Findings**